tankiel/kateandcode/websites.md

 		<header class="major">
 			<h2>how I work</h2>
 		</header>
 		<p>For me, a website is not just a bunch of code lines, displaying nice visuals at the end.
-It is a living place that needs to suit the emotions and fullfill certain business needs.<br />I choose my programming stack based on project requirements, but my first choice for client website is a free, developer-ready WordPress installaion.</p>
+It is a living place that needs to suit the emotions and fulfill certain business needs.<br />I choose my programming stack based on project requirements, but my first choice for client website is a free, developer-ready WordPress installation.</p>
 	</div>
 </section>